 Contracts are critical for a vast array of business processes.
 As such, legal teams and contract administrators must be prepared for contract lifecycle management.
 However, it is important to note that not everyone is positioned to engage in legally binding contracts for themselves or their organizations.
-As such, one of the crucial elements of a contract is the legal capacity of parties involved.
+As such, one of the crucial elements of a contract is the contractual capacity of parties involved.

 #1: Parties Are of Sound Mind